-We work in partnership with agencies at both the strategic level, for example on Crime and Disorder reduction partnerships, and at operational levels, for example with local police.
+We work in partnership with agencies at both the strategic level, for example on crime and disorder reduction partnerships, and at operational levels, for example with local police.

-We support our residents by asking Police Safe Neighbourhood Teams to increase patrols in particular areas.
+We support our residents by asking police safe neighbourhood teams to increase patrols in particular areas.

-We co-operate fully with the Community Trigger process to help resolve cases of ASB.
+We co-operate fully with the ASB case review process to help resolve cases of ASB.

-Where we are made aware that social service intervention is needed, we contact the relevant service, whether adult social services, children social services or mental health services, to find out if they are aware of the resident(s) or household members.
+Where we are made aware that social service intervention is needed, we contact the relevant service, whether adult social services, children's social services or mental health services, to find out whether they are aware of the resident(s) or household members.
 Where applicable, we work with the relevant social services and mental health services.

-We will share information with third party agencies where victims have consent, in accordance with our Data Protection policy.
+We will share information with third party agencies where victims have consented, in accordance with our data protection policy.

-7.0 Health and ASB
+7.0 Addressing individual needs